|Contact Info||Telephone: +1 312 701 8212|

-Mitch Holzrichter practices in government transactions, election law, and government ethics and political law, representing both public and private clients.
+Chambers USA 2014 Mitch Holzrichter is an associate in the Government practice, where he focuses on government transactions, election law, and political law.
 Mitch was recently named an Associate to Watch in Government-Political Law by Chambers USA 2014.

-Government Transactions.
-Mitch regularly represents clients in complex government transactions and the use of public-private partnerships, particularly in the infrastructure sector.
+Government Transactions and Infrastructure.
+Mitch represents clients in complex government transactions and the use of public-private partnerships, particularly in the infrastructure sector.

-•Roads, Bridges and Parking Facilities - Mitch has advised the Texas Department of Transportation on the development of new tolled highways through a long-term development and concession agreement.
-He represented the winning bidder on the development, financing and maintenance of the East End Crossing bridge over the Ohio River near Louisville, which was named 2013 Deal of the Year by The Bond Buyer and 2013 Transport Deal of the Year by Project Finance International.
-He has also advised government agencies and private bidding teams in connection with highway and parking facility projects in Illinois, Nevada, Ohio and Pennsylvania.
+•Roads, Bridges and Parking Facilities - Mitch has advised both government agencies and private developers in connection with highway and parking facility projects in Illinois, Nevada, Ohio, Pennsylvania and Texas.
+His work includes long-term concession agreements, availability payment projects, and design-build agreements.
+Mitch represented the winning bidder on the development, financing and maintenance of the East End Crossing bridge over the Ohio River near Louisville, which was named 2013 Deal of the Year by The Bond Buyer and 2013 Transport Deal of the Year by Project Finance International.

 •Airports and Ports - Mitch advised the government of Puerto Rico on the long-term lease of the Luis Munoz Marin International Airport in San Juan, the first privatization of a major U.S. airport, which was named P3 Deal of the Year by Project Finance International, and on the possible lease of a new container shipping port.
 He also advised the City of Chicago in connection with its proposed long- lease of Chicago Midway International Airport and in the re-negotiation of the airport use agreement with airlines.